bright/new-www/content/jobs/product-designer.md

 **What You’ll Be Responsible For**

-- Contributing to product design processes from discovery to high-fidelity UI and handoff
+* Contributing to product design processes from discovery to high-fidelity UI and handoff
-- Co-facilitating workshops (discovery, ideation, alignment sessions)
+* Co-facilitating workshops (discovery, ideation, alignment sessions)
-- Translating business and user requirements into intuitive user experiences
+* Translating business and user requirements into intuitive user experiences
-- Creating user flows, wireframes, prototypes, and polished UI designs
+* Creating user flows, wireframes, prototypes, and polished UI designs
-- Collaborating closely with developers to ensure smooth implementation
+* Collaborating closely with developers to ensure smooth implementation
-- Presenting your work to internal teams and to business partners
+* Presenting your work to internal teams and to business partners
-- Applying and contributing to design systems
+* Applying and contributing to design systems
-- Actively participating in feedback sessions and improving your craft
+* Actively participating in feedback sessions and improving your craft
-- Contributing to improving internal design processes
+* Contributing to improving internal design processes

 You will work in both English and Polish on a daily basis - internally and externally.

 ## Preferred Skills & Qualifications

-- Min.
+* Min.
 2 years of experience in Product Design / UX/UI design

-- Experience designing digital products (mobile and/or web applications)
+* Experience designing digital products (mobile and/or web applications)

-- Good understanding of usability principles and interaction design
+* Good understanding of usability principles and interaction design

-- Experience working in a software house, digital agency, or product environment
+* Experience working in a software house, digital agency, or product environment

-- Ability to clearly communicate design decisions
+* Ability to clearly communicate design decisions

-- Solid visual design skills and attention to detail
+* Solid visual design skills and attention to detail

-- Proficiency in Figma (or similar modern design tools)
+* Proficiency in Figma (or similar modern design tools)

-- Strong English skills (min.
+* Strong English skills (min.
 B2+/C1) – daily communication in international projects

-- Openness to feedback and willingness to grow
+* Openness to feedback and willingness to grow

-- Interest in product thinking and business context
+* Interest in product thinking and business context

 ## Nice to Have

-- Experience working with design systems
+* Experience working with design systems

-- Basic understanding of frontend constraints
+* Basic understanding of frontend constraints

-- Experience in cross-functional teams
+* Experience in cross-functional teams

-- Experience in international projects
+* Experience in international projects

-## What You’ll Find at Framna
+## What You’ll Find at Bright Inventions (now Framna)

-- A feedback-first culture with transparent communication and supportive leadership
+* A feedback-first culture with transparent communication and supportive leadership

-- A team of experienced tech professionals who value quality and collaboration
+* A team of experienced tech professionals who value quality and collaboration

-- Flexible hybrid work model (office in Gdańsk Wrzeszcz, regular in-office syncs)
+* Flexible hybrid work model (office in Gdańsk Wrzeszcz, regular in-office syncs)

-- Mentoring, regular 1:1 meetings, and knowledge-sharing workshops
+* Mentoring, regular 1:1 meetings, and knowledge-sharing workshops

-- Development budget and real space for professional growth
+* Development budget and real space for professional growth

-- Solid benefits package (private healthcare, MultiSport, English classes)
+* Solid benefits package (private healthcare, MultiSport, English classes)

-- Quality equipment and a well-equipped office environment
+* Quality equipment and a well-equipped office environment

 We create an environment where ownership grows naturally with experience, and where autonomy is built step by step through trust and collaboration.